Celeste Hodge Growden

 Brenda has been a resident of Anchorage Alaska since 1981.
 She has been employed with the federal government under the US Army Corps of Engineers, Bureau of Land Management and National Park Service.
 Her work involved Human Resource (Human Resource Assistant), Equal Employment Oppor-tunity (EEO Counselor), and Contracting Services (Concessions Specialist).
 Brenda has been a longstand-ing member of the American Legion serving as Secretary and later, Executive Committee Member.
 She was a working member of Business and Professional Women’s organization (North to the Future and Forget-me-Nots) and recent member of the Alaska Women’s Educational & Charity Clubs.
 She attended Bishop State Junior College (pre-nursing) in Mobile Alabama and also University of Alaska/ACC (Business).
 She enjoys spending time with family in outdoor and other activities such as fishing, camping, and bowling.
 Brenda regularly assists with political campaigning (door-to-door canvassing, phone banking, fundraising, hosting).
 She is also a member of Cella’s Angels who conducts fundraising activities throughout the year to directly benefit the American Cancer Society.

 Dr. Olp serves as the Assistant Secretary for the Alaska Black Caucus.
 She moved to Alaska in the summer of 2018 and has continued to her efforts of supporting women, encouraging health awareness, championing literacy, and empowering people of color in Anchorage.
 She is an accomplished healthcare leader, formally trained as a clinical pharmacist.
-She currently works as a Clinical Product Manager at CareSource.
-Additionally, she is a champion for Diversity, Inclusion, and Equality and is the Diversity Coordinator for the Anchorage Chamber of Commerce.
+She currently works as the Manager, Clinical Innovation at CareSource.
+Additionally, she is Principal Strategy Consultant of Diversity, Inclusion, and Equality for the Anchorage Chamber of Commerce.
 In her free time, she enjoys spending time with her husband and two dogs.
 She is also on the Anchorage Library Foundation Board and is the host of the Alaska Y’all Book Club with the mission to encourage women in Anchorage to take time for themselves and read a great book monthly.